shashank-srikant/data-nlp-vision-exercise/README.md

 ## Task 3
 - Use an image generation model to generate the images of voter cards of any five people from the curated dataset of voters.
 The voter card should contain all the seven fields present in a poll card.
-Be creative with the aesthetic of the generated images of the voter cards.
+Be creative with the aesthetic/look-and-feel of the generated images of the voter cards.
 The card should not contain faces of the people; just the text.

 ## Instructions to submit your work